-Citrus salad would make the best companion with tuna steak on a winter day.
-The sweet, juicy, and citrusy flavors of this amazing salad really highlight the taste and texture of your tuna steak.
+Citrus salad would make the best companion with your meal on an autumn day.
+This sweet, juicy, and amazing citrus salad really highlights the taste and texture of your tuna steak.
 Add a dressing of your choosing, and you’ll have the perfect meal – healthy and delicious.

 The beauty of this soup is that you can add almost any veggies into this dish.
 You can add a few tweaks here and there in the recipe to make the soup more to your liking.
 What’s more, it doesn’t take long to make.

 As creamy vegetable soup contains many healthy and delicious ingredients, it makes the perfect comfort food.
 You can enjoy tuna steaks with this soup, and feel the divine combination of the steaks’ melting taste and the soup’s creamy flavors.